 Flinders Street Station

 One of Melbourne’s most iconic landmarks, Flinders Street Station has a long and interesting history.
 The first ever station on the site opened in 1854 and was merely a collection of weatherboard sheds.
-Today it features a state-of-the-art lighting system, which illuminates the iconic green-domed station in a dazzling display every night.
+Today it features a state-of-the-art lighting system, which illuminates the iconic green-domed station in a dazzling display at night.

 Flinders Street Station